 - Donna Freed at Radio Gorgeous has produced a beautiful half-hour interview with me here (February 2015)

-- I also discuss the book briefly at the end of my interview on BBC Radio 4's Loose Ends (Jan 2015, last item, now lapsed).
+- I also discussed the book briefly at the end of my interview on BBC Radio 4's Loose Ends (Jan 2015, last item, now lapsed).

 Asylum and Exile follows the publication, in May 2012, of my fourth book Beyond the Wall: Writing a Path Through Palestine.
 An extensive selection of 2012 and 2013 interviews and press can be found here and a March 2014 interview by Clarissa Sebag-Montefiore can be found here.
-Some recent press shots are here.
+The British Council have written up a very kind and comprehensive Critical Perspective on my career (click Read More on this linked page) and some recent press shots are here and there's a full press release just below this video of me giving some readings from the book.
+I come in at 57:58

 I see books like Asylum and Exile as evidence of a deep seated refusal to tolerate the divisive politics that extend right across the political divide.
 Well done for speaking up and bearing witness.
 We must never stop telling the stories of those we consign to the margins.